stone-foundation/stone-js-pipeline/docs/README.md

 The `Pipeline` class allows you to send objects through a series of operations.
 It’s highly configurable and designed to work with dependency injection.

+### Compatibility with JavaScript and TypeScript

+The `Pipeline` library is compatible with both **TypeScript** and **vanilla JavaScript** projects.
+While the examples provided are written in TypeScript for improved type safety and developer experience, you can also use `Pipeline` seamlessly in JavaScript environments without any modifications.

+To use it in a JavaScript project, simply import the library as usual, and TypeScript types will not interfere.
+All TypeScript-specific features, such as type annotations, are optional and won't affect usage in JavaScript.

 Here’s a simple example to get you started:

 1. **Import the Pipeline class**: